APACTestDrive/CloudNative_AppDev/DEMOsetup.md

 Oracle Database Cloud Service is still required by Java Cloud Service to host only the Oracle Fusion Middleware component schemas used by Oracle Java Required Files (JRF).

+The Demo Setup is the same as the Hands On Lab.
+Please follow the Hands On Lab for the setup.

 [Follow CI/CD Hands On Lab for Demo Setup](CICDlab.md)

 or